This piece is for the parents of adult children who are lazy, self-destructive, or violent toward benevolent members of society.

 Next question; how closely should God’s attitude toward Satan dictate a parent’s attitude toward dangerous adult children?

-We can’t love our children more that God loves us, or His angels.
+We can’t love our children more that God loves us.

 That’s not a question, that’s a fact.
 And yet God created Hell for angels and humans that reject Him.

 So, does God quit loving the permanently fallen?
 I know he doesn’t let fallen angels back into Heaven.

 They are completely, utterly and eternally without hope.
 Granted, there is a difference between an errant child and Satan;

 an adult child might be able to repent, if God allows it.

 Satan is unable to repent because He rebelled against God, while seeing God face-to-face.

 There is no hope for Satan or any of his fallen angels.

 Adult children will be able to repent if God grants them repentance.

 I know there are times in my life when I was doing things I know didn’t please God, but I didn’t care.
 I’ve told God more than once,